top of page

 Our 4/5 team follows State and National Common Core (Math/ELA), Social Studies (NCSS) and Science (NGSS) standards to create integrated, project-based thematic units.

-Our team consists of a dedicated and enthusiastic group of master teachers covering the four content areas of: English/Language Arts, Science, Math, and Social Studies.
+Our team consists of a dedicated and enthusiastic group of master teachers covering the four content areas of: English Language Arts, Science, Math, and Social Studies.
 4/5 teachers meet with each group of students for four to five- one hour lessons in each content area per week.
-This framework allows us to meet the expectations of our curriculum scope and sequence, and to cater to students’ needs.

 Pedagogy